-This model is powered by two replaceable AA batteries.
+This model is powered by a non-replaceable, sealed-in lithium battery.
 It also contains HUSHTM to temporarily silence nuisance alarms, and "self-testing" features (see section 9).

 Teach children how to respond to the alarm and that they should never play with the unit.

 This alarm is a multi-criteria device designed to detect smoke from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.